 The next upsell offers a 1000 unit reseller pack for $177 or a 30 unit reseller pack for $77.
 Finally, there’s also another downsell for a 10 unit reseller pack for $37 as well.

 There’s no doubt that you can build a nice looking website using Vsource.
 I even think the idea of finding high ranking videos that link to an expired domain is a smart addition.

 However, to think that the domain in conjunction with your curated videos will earn you a consistent passive income…I’m not entirely sure.

 I won’t say that you can’t make a sale that way…I just don’t think you will make enough to earn a consistent and hands-free income.

 Curated video website products have actually been around for years.
 The new twist Vsource brings is finding the expired domain and buying it so the traffic hits your website.

-This has all been done before.
+It’s smart but it has been done before.
 Expired domains, capitalizing on dead links, scraping the best of the web to try and boost your own results.

 MY FINAL THOUGHTS ON VSOURCE

-I need to start by saying the system itself is not a scam product.
-It will scrape niche related videos, show expired domains and it will put together a nice looking website.
+I need to start by saying the program itself is not a scam.
+It will scrape niche-related videos, show expired domains and it will put together a nice looking website.

 - Builds nice looking video-based websites.